 We tried all the natural remedies like blasting them off with a hose and spraying the leaves with a mild soapy solution, and when that didn’t work we tried the organic bug sprays from the garden centre.

 It eventually got to the point where there were so many bugs on our curly kale that it became impossible to clean them off before eating, so we sadly we had to pull the plants out and compost them.

-Not discouraged by the bug situation we decided to plant a different type of kale this year to see how that faired and so far so good.
-Our new cavalo nero plants have grown beautifully, if a little crazily, and I can barely use them fast enough!
+Not one to give up easily, this year I tried planting a different type of kale to see how it faired, and so far so good!
+Our new cavalo nero plants have grown beautifully (if a little crazily!), and once again I can barely use them fast enough!

-So my next favourite thing to make with kale is a super food slaw.
-All you need is a couple of colourful root vegetables that can easily be sliced or grated, some nuts or seeds for some a bit of crunch and a dressing to bring it altogether.
-I’ve already posted two kale slaw recipes; smoke and fire slaw with coconut, lime and ginger and kale and beetroot slaw with spicy chilli and ginger dressing, which you guys seem to love, so I figure you can never too many variations!
+To create a super slaw all you need is a couple of colourful root vegetables that can easily be sliced or grated, some nuts or seeds for a bit of crunch, and a dressing to bring it altogether.

 Fennel, Kale and Beetroot Slaw with Hazelnut Dukkah and Ginger Turmeric Dressing

 1 handful parsley